 The Foundation’s grantmaking activity is focused on serving the needs of artists by funding the institutions that support them.
 Grants are made for scholarly exhibitions at museums; curatorial research; visual arts programming at artist-centered organizations; artist residencies and commissions; arts writing; and efforts to promote the health, welfare and first amendment rights of artists.

-For a comprehensive history of the grantmaking program, please see the Foundation’s 20 Year Report.
+For a history of the grantmaking program, please see the Foundation’s Recently Awarded Grants page.

 Grants are made on a project basis to curatorial programs at museums, artists' organizations, and other cultural institutions to originate innovative and scholarly presentations of contemporary visual arts.
 Projects may include exhibitions, catalogues, and other organizational activities directly related to these areas.
 The program also supports the creation of new work through regranting initiatives and artist-in-residence programs.
 The foundation values the contributions of all artists that reflect the true diversity of the contemporary visual art field, and encourages proposals that highlight women, artists of color, and under-represented practitioners.

 Scholarly research undertaken in the field of contemporary art is funded through Curatorial Research Fellowships.
 Institutionally-affiliated curators at any stage of their careers are eligible to apply and must have the formal support of their director.
 It is assumed that research will lead to a significant exhibition, though this is not a requirement.
 Generally these fellowships are for projects with long lead times and may involve signficant travel.
 Grants to curators do not preclude separate proposals from sponsoring institutions in any given grant round.

 Grants are also made to support efforts to strengthen areas that directly affect the context in which artists work.
 In 2006 the Foundation formally designated one of its grants The Wynn Kramarsky Freedom of Artistic Expression Award to recognize the work of organizations with a deep-seated commitment to preserving and defending the First Amendment rights of artists.
 Named in honor of the Foundation's former Board Chair, the grant rewards outstanding advocacy, legal, and curatorial efforts on behalf of those whose rights to free expression have been challenged.